DogmaDragon/Stash-Docs/docs/Add-ons/Plugins.md

 To install a plugin, save them to `%USERPROFILE%\.stash\plugins` on Windows or `/root/.stash/plugins` on Unix systems (Mac, Linux, etc.).
 The `plugins` directory won't exist by default so you will have to create it.
 Once installed, go to the Plugins page in your Stash settings and reload plugins.

-Plugins are separeted into 2 sections:
+Plugins are separated into 2 sections:

 ---